 Wednesday, July 11, 2018

-Old-Time Summer Treat is from the July 1964 issue of Friends magazine.
+This two page spread entitled Old-Time Summer Treat is from the July 1964 issue of Friends magazine.
 Chevrolet produced Friends magazine from 1960 until the mid/late 60's as an auto showroom giveaway extolling the virtues of owning your own car so you could travel and see the "real" America.
 Edward Gorey produced numerous illustrations to accompany articles in the magazine.

 Long hot summer days are made to be enjoyed with ice cream.
 Even in 1964, home made ice cream appears to be a nostalgic treat from the past.
 The article sings its praises as a tasty family bonding activity, when in fact making ice cream at home required specialized tools, high quality ingredients, a good recipe, time and a certain amount of skill.
 Perhaps it would have been more appropriate for the auto maker to suggest an outing in the family car to a drive in for ice cream on a hot summer day!

 Friends' Art director Robert Weeks was an avid fan and collector of Mr. Gorey's works and commissioned spot illustrations for the magazine, acquiring many of the originals once they were used.
 In 1993 Mr. Weeks collection of books and artwork was sold through Gotham Book Mart, and the artwork for Old-Time Summer Treat was included in the pieces being offered.

 I am showing a scan of the fax that Gotham Book Mart sent me when the artwork was being offered.
 Due to the size of the magazine, this artwork was drawn on two panels.
 I was not able to purchase this piece, but did acquire one of the other Friends pieces offered at that time.